HYPERTONE/EPI-Python/README.md

 This is a fantastic book that contains intricate problems and ideologies.

-I've written notes and worked out solutions for many chapters in this directory.
+My notes and worked out solutions for many chapters can be found here.